Skip to Content

 On July 3, 2024, Cyndy Martin allegedly struck and killed 19-year-old Carter Haithcock on Highway 169 in Itasca County.
 She called 911 the following morning and said she believed she’d hit an animal.
 The prosecution’s charges rest on whether she had a duty to stop and investigate the collision.
 As the state puts it, “There is a stark difference between an adult male and an owl or a turkey.”

-Martin is Chair of the 8th District DFL and Vice Chair of the Itasca County DFL.
-She’s 2nd Vice Chair of the DFL Feminist Caucus and sits on both the party’s Constitution, Bylaws and Rules Committee and the Code of Conduct Committee.
+Martin is Chair of the 8th District DFL but, as journalist Taylor Dahlin points out, that's hardly the full extent of her involvement with the party.
+She's also Vice Chair of the Itasca County DFL and 2nd Vice Chair of the DFL Feminist Caucus, and she sits on both the party’s Constitution, Bylaws, and Rules Committee and Code of Conduct Committee.

 Should she resign or be removed from some or all of those positions?
 That’s the question party officials are dodging.
 According to Griffith, “Multiple DFL elected officials in the Northland didn’t respond or declined the Reformer’s requests for comment about Martin.”